fbpx

 Home » Scandinavia » 19 Fun Facts About Finland

-Learn something new about Norway’s Nordic neighbours Finland.
-Here are 19 Finland facts to impress your family and friends.
+Discover something new about Norway’s Nordic neighbour, Finland!
+From its vast forests to its love of silence, here are some fascinating facts to impress your family and friends.

 Finland, known for its stunning natural landscapes, including vast forests and numerous lakes, is a Nordic country situated in Northern Europe.
 It boasts a high quality of life and is known as one of the world’s happiest countries.

-In addition, Finland is known for its innovative education system, and strong commitment to equality and welfare.
+Finland is also known for its innovative education system, and strong commitment to equality and welfare.
 Finland is also celebrated for its design and technology industries.

-Continuing our tour of Scandinavia and the Nordic region, it’s time to look at Finland.
+Continuing our tour of the Nordic region, it’s time to look at Finland.
 The Nordic nation lies mostly to the east of Norway and Sweden, and has a long border with Russia.

 I've been to Finland a couple of times.
 I'm a big fan of the capital city Helsinki but I also enjoyed my time in Tampere, which I felt had a very Trondheim-like vibe.